eformsignen/eformsignen.github.io/help/chapter8.rst

 .. _bulksend_documents:
 -------------------------
-Bulk send document box
+Bulk send
 -------------------------

-In the **Bulk send document box**, you can see all the documents sent in bulk.
+In the **Bulk send** inbox, you can see all the documents sent in bulk.
 You can check the status of documents sent in bulk, cancel or change the date & time of scheduled sends, or resend bulk-sent documents.

 .. figure:: resources/bulksend-documents.png
    :alt: Bulk send document box